ommmm/ikewai-data/README.md

 # ikewai-data

-**Data Management Guidelines - University of Hawaii EPSCoR - Ike Wai: Knowledge of Water**
+**Data Management Guidelines - University of Hawaii EPSCoR - ʻIke Wai: Knowledge of Water**

-### Ike Wai Spreadsheet Guidelines
+### ʻIke Wai Spreadsheet Guidelines

-These guidelines apply to all `Ike Wai datasheets.
+These guidelines apply to all ʻIke Wai datasheets.
 Use them with Excel spreadsheets, Open Office, Google sheets, comma-separated csv files, tab-delimited or plain text files - wherever data are stored in a linear or sequential way.
 The goal is to leave your data clean, simple, and calculation-ready, making it easier to pull data into any software, allow datasets to work together, reuse procedures and code, and store and retrieve data reliably now and long into the future.
 Your effort is an investment that will pay off quickly and for a long time to come.

 **1. ORGANIZATION**